HakanVardarr/omage/README.md

-# Oxygen
+# Omage

-`oxygen` is a Rust library for image processing.
+`omage` is a Rust library for image processing.
 It provides functionality for handling images, drawing basic shapes, and configuring image properties.

 ## Features